nguyenkhoa2407/netengine/README.md

 ```bash
 rails db:migate
 ```
-Finally, to start the server:
+Start the server:
 ```bash
 bin/rails server
 ```
+Finally, go to `localhost:3000` for the task list.